NomicFoundation/hardhat/docs/src/content/ignition/docs/getting-started/index.md

 Apollo#Rocket - 0x5fbdb2315678afecb367f032d93f642f64180aa3
 ```

 A `ignition/deployments/chain-31337` folder will be created.
 This contains all details about your deployment.
-Hardhat Ignition uses this data to recover from errors, resume a modified deployment, replicate previous ones, and more.
+Hardhat Ignition uses this data to recover from errors, resume a modified deployment, and more.

 That's all it takes to define and execute a deployment using Hardhat Ignition.
 Check out the rest of the guides to learn more!